What are Cloud Browser Sessions?

 session_timeoutwhen creating the session - Ensure your tasks complete within the timeout window

-- For long-running tasks, consider breaking them into smaller steps
+- For long-running tasks, break them into smaller steps

 Cannot reconnect to a session